datagovuk-hackcode/social-impact-social-impact-investigator/README.md

 Hosted online at [socialimpact.harryricards.com](http://socialimpact.harryrickards.com).
 [Example API endpoint](http://socialimpact.harryrickards.com/api/companies/apple).

+The overall scores `social_impact_score' and `financial_score' are calculated from various bits of the social impact and financial data.
+Change the relative weightings by changing `SOCIAL_OFFSETS' and 'SOCIAL_WEIGHTS' in `social_company.rb' or `FINANCIAL_OFFSETS' and `FINANCIAL_WEIGHTS' in `financial_company.rb'.

 ### Data
 Categories data from [20% by 2020 Women on Boards Company Directory](http://www.2020wob.com/company-directory).